Published February 14 2023, last revised March 14 2025.

 The Rise of One Health

-There were other themes aswell.
-Privation was necessary, even heoric.
-Human disconnection even more so.
-There would be no hugging, or touching, or expressions of mercy to anyone less than 6 feet apart.
-That distance had some special powers to prevent infection.
-Masks were important, then useless, then vital, then mandatory.
-Nothing added up to anything coherent but the assumptions remained.
-We were led to believe the complexities of ‘pandemic preparedness’ were piped in from somewhere else by those with special knowledge.
-There was a great classification of everything by these ‘experts’.
-You could access only what was deemed necessary ‘according to your need’.
+Then came the great classification of everything.
+You could access only what was deemed essential ‘according to your need’.
 Shopping was a maze of contradiction.
 On one isle glass bowls were OK and available to purchase, on the next isle plastic bowls were ‘non-essential’ and beyond reach.
 People were not spared the granular control of central planning either.
-Anyone unfortunate enough to find themselves both sick and aging were categorized together with plastic bowls and children’s toys; sealed away with traffic tape behind plexiglass windows.
-Governors and premieres around the world deferred their reason to these experts who banished the infected to old age homes - effectively chosing the time and place where thousands would die alone.
+The sick and aging were categorized together with plastic bowls and children’s toys; sealed away with traffic tape behind plexiglass windows.
+Governors and premieres around the world deferred their reason to ‘the experts’ and banished the infected to old age homes - effectively choosing the time and place where thousands would die alone.

-There were questions about these tectonic changes of course, but curiosity was terminal and raising questions inflicted a cost most found too much to bare.
-The priestly class framed the curious as unacceptable blasphemers.
-For those who rejected the narrative - punishment vacillated between the obscene and the absurd.
-For the layperson it could mean ridicule and cancellation, but for the professional class, applying expertise in defiance of the reigning dogma was akin to a capital offense.
-It was social excommunication, reputational assassination.
+These tectonic changes never felt right of course, but dissent was terminal and raising questions inflicted a cost most found too much to bare.
+The priestly class framed curiosity as contagious and the curious as unacceptable and fringe; guilty of endangering the young and killing the infirm.
 The lines were clear.
-You could not question the vaccine.
-You could not promote early treatment.
-And you could not alter or ignore any part of public health advice - no matter how unreasonable.
-The worst treatment was reserved for the dissidents who inspired the cardinal sin of ‘vaccine hesitancy’.
+You could not question the origin of the virus.
+You could not question to safety of the vaccine.
+You could not promote early treatment for Covid-19 and you could not challenge or ignore any part of public health advice - no matter how unreasonable.

 A License to Heal?